Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: General summary and outlook

-This work is therefore an important addition to the discussion of astrophysical uncertainties in the context of DM searches involving DM capture in stars.
-Uncertainties from the modeling of the DM phase space can have a significant impact on predictions of DM capture observables, and our results provide guidelines on how to account for them in a self-consistent way.
-This actually becomes even more crucial when moving even further towards the central regions of galaxies, where the interplay between DM and supermassive black holes may affect the phase-space of DM particles in a dramatic way, resulting in PSDFs that are likely to significantly depart from simple models such as the SHM.
+This work is therefore an important addition to the discussion of astrophysical uncertainties in the context of dark matter searches involving dark matter capture in stars.
+Uncertainties from the modeling of the dark matter phase space can have a significant impact on predictions of dark matter capture observables, and our results provide guidelines on how to account for them in a self-consistent way.
+More detailed predictions of capture-related observables would still benefit from going beyond Eddington-like models, as well as accounting for the latest kinematic data on the Galaxy in the most accurate way, but our results already provide the main corrections with respect to the standard halo model.

+The importance of phase-space modeling actually becomes even more crucial when moving even further towards the central regions of galaxies, where the interplay between dark matter and supermassive black holes may affect the phase-space of dark matter particles in a dramatic way, resulting in distribution functions that are likely to significantly depart from simple models such as the standard halo model.
 This will the object of a future work.

+Finally, reliable predictions for the phase-space distribution function of dark matter are also required in the context of dark matter capture in other objects in dynamical equilibrium.
+This is especially relevant for globular clusters, which feature a large number of stars and thus potentially of neutron stars, and where dark matter is expected to be subdominant and baryons are likely to play a crucial role in shaping the dark matter phase-space distribution function.
+Therefore, although the Jeans model can be used as a first approximation to estimate the phase-space distribution function of dark matter particles in these objects, there may be significant departures from a Maxwell-Boltzmann distribution that can only be accounted for by self-consistent approaches like the ones discussed in this paper.